bright/new-www/content/blog/exposed-in-your-project-json-support.md

 }
 ```

-As the result of this implementation is that we have available `.json()` method on `Table` level - it means that we can
+The result of this implementation is that we have an available `.json()` method on `Table` level - which means that we can
 use our new columnType:

 ```kotlin